Hey I’m Mike. Today we’re tackling the dreaded Subaru head gasket problem.

 Fortunately, a specialty market has grown up around those pesky Subaru head gasket problems.
 Aftermarket gaskets boast improved reliability and are worth considering.

-What if My Old Subaru’s Head Gasket Still Hasn’t Failed?
+What if My Old Subaru’s Head Gasket hasn’t had a Head Gasket Issue?

 Good.
 It’s not supposed to.